Tips for Home Insurance if Your Home Was Hit in Alabama This Week

 Here’s What Your Homeowners Insurance Will Pay For

 Rebuilding your home and other insured structures, up to the maximum dwelling limit listed on your insurance policy.
+Note: percentage-based wind/hail, hurricane, or named-storm deductibles may apply, which can be higher than your standard deductible (learn more).
 Replacing belongings that were damaged or destroyed, up to the maximum personal property limit listed on your policy.
+Settlement can be actual cash value (depreciated) unless you have replacement cost coverage; check your policy endorsements and inventory your items.
 Temporary repairs required to secure your home and belongings while it awaits a full rebuild.
 Make sure to keep your receipts for reimbursement if you pay for any temporary repairs out of pocket.
+Some policies limit roof payouts on older roofs or include roof-specific deductibles — review your “roof surfaces” endorsements and, in Florida, see §627.7011.
 Living expenses for you and your family while your home undergoes repairs, including alternate lodging and eating out.
-Make sure to keep your receipts for reimbursement.
+Keep receipts for reimbursement.
+Loss of Use/Additional Living Expenses (ALE) is typically capped by a dollar limit (often a percentage of Coverage A) and/or a time limit (commonly 12–24 months); ask your insurer how your ALE applies (ALE basics).

 “On March 4, 2019, Beauregard residents sift through the damage to their home in the aftermath of a tornado.(David Goldman / AP for The Atlantic.)